galaxyproject/training-material/topics/metagenomics/tutorials/taxonomic-assignment/tutorial.md

 {: .agenda}
 # Introduction

 The term **"microbiome"** describes "a characteristic microbial community occupying a reasonably well-defined habitat which has distinct physio-chemical properties.
-The term thus not only refers to the microorganisms involved but also encompasses their theatre of activity" (Whipps et al. 1988).
+The term thus not only refers to the microorganisms involved but also encompasses their theatre of activity" ({% cite whipps1988fungi %}).

 Microbiome data can be gathered from different environments such as soil, water or the human gut.
 The biological interest lies in general in the question how the microbiome present at a specific site influences this environment. **Metagenomic samples** contain DNA from different organisms at a specific site, where the sample was collected.
 Metagenomic data can be used to find out which organisms coexist in that niche and which genes are present in the different organisms.